Jobaear21/Data-Analysis/README.md

-# Data-Analysis
-Data analysis and Business analysis diagrams and report
+Data analysis and Business analysis diagrams and reports are displayed here which I complete.
+Most of the data analysis project has been done using Python in Jupyter Notebook.
+Some are done by using the SAS Visual Analytics tool.